• Skip to primary navigation

 garlic cooking in a cast iron skillet and peas and a sauce in the skillet.

-Add the roasted potato wedges to the bottom of the skillet and then place the chicken pieces on top.
-Pour any of the collected juices from the chicken on top, along with the reserved sauce.
+Add the roasted potatoes to the bottom of the skillet and nestle the browned chicken pieces on top.
+Pour any juices from the chicken back into the pan along with the sauce.
+Those juices add even more flavor, so don't skip them.

 chicken potatoes and peas with sauce before and after cooking.